 The workshop will be presented by leading Southern African researchers and Zimbabwean policy makers, including Johan Fourie, Abel Makochekanwa and Gideon Gono.

-Most parts of Africa continue to face serious economic challenges in spite of various ideological and policy measures.
-Zimbabwe has not been spared and her economic decline has been a source of wide debate.
+It is generally acknowledged that most parts of Africa continue to face serious economic challenges in spite of various ideological and policy measures.
+Zimbabwe has not been spared and her economic decline has been a source of wide spread debate.
 The country has experienced radical economic changes since the late 1980s socialist rhetoric of the government contributed to huge budget deficits.
 This brought about a need for economic support from the IMF in the 1990s bringing another dimension of crisis.
 The IMF induced liberal reforms are a familiar story and like elsewhere they contributed to large scale unemployment and other social ills without any formidable positive impact to economic growth and development.
 The new millennium also came with its own package of economic challenges triggered in part by deleterious economic and political policies.
 In 2008, the country peaked its hyperinflations to levels second only to Hungary in the world.
-Dollarisation in 2009 brought a temporary relief to the economy only to plunge into a liquidity crunch which became increasingly visible from around 2014.
-As Africa in general and Zimbabwe in particular continue to face crisis after crisis in their economies, the questions being asked are:
+In the light of this the workshop will deliberate on the following questions:

-- What should the role of upcoming and current economic think tanks be?
+What should the role of upcoming and current economic think tanks be?

-- What has been the role of academics in capturing and evaluating these economic challenges and what substantial impact have they made for policy makers?
+What has been the role of academics in capturing and evaluating these economic challenges and what substantial impact have they made for policy makers?

-- Are these changing economic fortunes being adequately and accurately captured and reflected on and if so how?
+Are these changing economic fortunes being adequately and accurately captured and reflected on and if so how?

-- What methodologies can be developed to be more effective in understanding and influencing the changing economic climate?
+What methodologies can be developed to be more effective in understanding and influencing the changing economic climate?